 It is relatively easy to determine if you need to cook on high or low pressure.
-The majority of recipes are cooked on high pressure.
+The majority of recipes are cooked under high pressure.
 The only time low pressure is used is for delicate cuts of seafood, or a light steaming of vegetables.

 Remember you do NOT need to use the various settings on the instant pot–just manually adjust the pressure and cook time yourself.

 Determine the Cook Time

 This is where it can seem overwhelming and tricky to figure out how long to cook things in your instant pot.
 And it does make a huge difference in the cook time if you are converting a soup, a chili, a recipe with pasta, or a slow cooker recipe.

 - For Recipes traditionally made in Oven or on Stove Top: Cut the cook time for meats, soups, and vegetables by two-thirds of total cook time.
 (So for 60 minutes you would cook on high for 20 minutes.)
-A simpler way to state this is to divide the total time by 3 and that give you cook time on high pressure.
+A simpler way to state this is to divide the total time by 3 and that gives you cook time on high pressure.

 - For Recipes with Pasta: For recipes with pasta, it can be a bit more tricky.
 I have heard it said to cut the cook time on pasta in half, but in my experience, it is better to cut the LOWEST suggested cooking time by two-thirds, let naturally release for another third of total original time + 1 minute and then do a quick release.
 See a bit complicated.
 For example, rotini pasta says it needs 12-13 minutes to cook.
 I divide 12 by 3 which gives me 4.
 I cook my pasta for 4 minutes, then let naturally release another 1/3 total time + 1 minute–which in this case would be 5 minutes (4 +1).
 See complicated, but NOT impossible!
 If you are overwhelmed by this math, just cook the pasta for half the time minus one minute and let pressure release for 5 minutes–you will get pretty good results every time–I have been trying this method out more and more with success.